Manuscript preparation guidelines

 General Formatting

-• Line number: Include consecutively line and page numbering, starting from the title page.
+- Line number: Include line and page numbering consecutively, starting from the title page.

-• Article sections: Divide your article into clearly defined and numbered sections and subsections starting from Introduction.
+- Article sections: Divide your article into clearly defined and numbered sections and subsections starting from the Introduction.
 Number subsections 1, 2 (then 2.1,2.2, 2.3, ...), then 3, etc.

-• Use spell-check and grammar-check functions to avoid errors.
-Resources for improvement of language and grammar may be used.
+- Use spell-check and grammar-check functions to avoid errors.
+Resources for improving language and grammar may be used.

 Author detail

-• Affiliations: provide institutional affiliations for all the authors the full postal address of each affiliation, including the country name and corresponding author email address.
+- Affiliations: provide institutional affiliations for all the authors, the full postal address of each affiliation, including the country name and the corresponding author's email address.
 Indicate affiliations using a lower-case superscript letter (a, b, c) immediately after the author's name.
 If an author has moved since the work described in your article was carried out, or the author was visiting during that time, a present affiliation should be provided.

-• Corresponding author: Clearly indicate (by * asterisk symbol with authors name) the name and email of corresponding author(s) who will handle correspondence for your article at all stages of the refereeing and publication process and also post-publication.
+- Corresponding author: Clearly indicate (by * asterisk symbol with the author's name) the name and email of the corresponding author(s) who will handle correspondence for your article at all stages of the refereeing and publication process and also post-publication.
 This responsibility includes answering any future queries about your results, data, methodology and materials.
-It is important that the email address and contact details of corresponding author are kept up to date during the submission and publication process.
+It is important that the email address and contact details of the corresponding author are kept up to date during the submission and publication process.

 Abstract

-• It should be concise and to the point briefly include Background, Methods, Key Results, Conclusion.
+- It should be concise and to the point, briefly including key findings of the study.

 Key words